mdarif551578/ronggriho-ui/blueprint.md

 ## 1. Core Concept

 Rong Griho is a modern e-commerce platform focused on providing a seamless shopping experience for Bangladeshi apparel and accessories.
-It combines contemporary design with traditional styles, featuring a user-friendly interface and robust functionality for both customers and administrators.
+It combines contemporary design with traditional styles, featuring a user-friendly interface and robust functionality for customers.

 ## 2. Key Features